moh2998/nixpkgs/nixos/modules/flyingcircus/packages/fcmanage/README.rst

 This way, fc-manage can run channel updates with a definied minimum interval independent of when it is triggered (be it by systemd or manually).

 Flying Circus integration
 -------------------------

 The most important NixOS options in `/etc/nixos/local.nix` that control the fc.manage timers are:

-flyingcircus.agent.enable
-    Set to false to disable the timer (default: true).
-Note that you must run fc-manage at least once manually after resetting this options, else the change will not be picked up.

 flyingcircus.agent.with-maintenance
     Build channel updates when they arrive, but defer activation to a scheduled